Thamaraikannan00011/Maven/maven_notes.md

             </plugins>
         </build>
     ```
-    - **Plugins:** Tools that perform tasks like compiling code, running tests, generating reports, etc.
-    - **Plugin Configuration:** Customizes how the plugin behaves, such as setting specific options.

 5. Repositories Section:
     - Repository section are used to define maven to fetch dependecies or libraries from specified repositories.